Troubleshooting managed node availability - AWS Systems Manager

 Solution 6: Verify the proxy configuration you applied to SSM Agent on your managed node

 Verify that the proxy configuration you applied to SSM Agent on your managed node is correct.
 If the proxy configuration is incorrect, the node can't connect to the required service endpoints, or Systems Manager might identify the operating system of the managed node incorrectly.
-For more information, see Configuring SSM Agent to use a proxy (Linux) and Configure SSM Agent to use a proxy for Windows Server instances.
+For more information, see Configuring SSM Agent to use a proxy on Linux nodes and Configure SSM Agent to use a proxy for Windows Server instances.

 Solution 7: Install a TLS certificate on managed instances